 Commit Message Conventions

 Individual commits within a PR tell the story of how you built the change.
-The Conventional Commits specification provides a structured format that tools can parse:
+The Conventional Commits specification provides a structured format that tools can parse — and it pairs well with a standardized approach to commit messages that keeps your Git history clean:

 <type>(<scope>): <description>